Burying beetle: Reproduction

 The prospective parents begin to dig a hole below the carcass.
 While doing so, and after removing all hair from the carcass, the beetles cover the animal with antibacterial and antifungal oral and anal secretions, slowing the decay of the carcass and preventing the smell of rotting flesh from attracting competition.
+The secretions also contain bacteria and fungi from the adults' gut microbiota.
+These microorganisms help shape the microbial community on the carcass and may contribute to both its preservation and digestion, and are transmitted to the offspring when the larvae feed on the meat.
 The carcass is formed into a ball and the fur or feathers stripped away and used to line and reinforce the crypt, also known as a nursery, where the carcass will remain until the flesh has been completely consumed.
 The burial process can take around 8 hours.
 Several pairs of beetles may cooperate to bury large carcasses and then raise their broods communally.

 The female burying beetle lays eggs in the soil around the crypt.
 The larvae hatch after a few days and move into a pit in the carcass which the parents have created.
-Although the larvae are able to feed themselves, both parents also feed the larvae in response to begging: they digest the flesh and regurgitate liquid food for the larvae to feed on, a form of progressive provisioning.
+Although the larvae are able to feed themselves, both parents also feed the larvae in response to begging triggered by a parental pheromone: they digest the flesh and regurgitate liquid food for the larvae to feed on, a form of progressive provisioning.
 This probably speeds up larval development.
 It is also thought the parent beetles can produce secretions from head glands that have anti-microbial activity, inhibiting the growth of bacteria and fungi on the vertebrate corpse.

 The adult beetles continue to protect the larvae, which take several days to mature.
 Many competitors make this task difficult, e.g. bluebottles and ants or burying beetles of either another or the same species.
 Throughout the entirety of the larva's development, the parents fight off these competitors all the while maintaining an ideal nursery inside the carcass for their offspring.
 The final-stage larvae migrate into the soil and pupate, transforming from larvae to fully formed adult beetles.

 Parental care (and particularly biparental care) is quite rare among insects that are not eusocial (e.g. ants and honey bees).
 Burying beetles are exceptional in exhibiting this trait, and thus fall under the category of subsocial insects.